MartinRB45534/map-editor-helper/readme.md

  - Tribe (special tribes not available);
  - Terrain;
  - Ressource (boat and ship are placeholders for aquacrop and starfish respectively at the moment);
- - City/ruin (as of january the 9th polymod map editor does not place ruins);
+ - City/ruin (as of january the 9th polymod map loader does not place ruins);
  - Capitals (shown in the window title when on a capital tile).

 For performance reasons, changes are not displayed by default.